Papillifera papillaris, a common, but little known species

 The most important character is the development of the peristome.
-By this character, two large subunits = main subspecies are defined: P. p. papillaris from mainland Italy south to N. Calabria and P. p. affinis from Sicily, S. Calabria, Malta and Tunisia (Nordsieck 2013b: 8; Figs. 1-2).
+By this character, two large subunits are defined: major subspecies P. p. papillaris from mainland Italy south to N. Calabria and major subspecies P. p. affinis from Sicily, S. Calabria, Malta and Tunisia (Nordsieck 2013b: 8; Figs. 1-2).
 In P. p. papillaris, the peristome is always or mostly attached, in P. p. affinis it is detached.
-These two subspecies can also be identified in the material from the remaining Mediterranean countries which makes possible the reconstruction of the distribution of the species from Italy into these regions (see map Fig. 5).
+These two major subspecies can also be identified in the material from the remaining Mediterranean countries which makes possible the reconstruction of the distribution of the species from Italy into these regions (see map Fig. 5).

 As a result of this distribution, intermediate forms have originated by secondary contact.
 An intermediate form, which has already been recognized by A. Schmidt (1868: 107), occurs in Toulon, S. France.
 I could find a further one, as far as known, restricted to the Penisola Sorrentina and the island of Capri, Campania; it is, simply said, a P. p. papillaris with the detached peristome of P. p. affinis.
 Also the form from Malta (Fig. 4) is intermediate between P. p. affinis and P. p. papillaris, because its peristome is attached or detached.